Titus Salt School: History

+The Headteacher from 2012 to 2024 was Ian Morrels.
+Phil Temple took up the role in September 2024.

 Academic standards

-The Ofsted report of their inspection of 31 January – 4 February 2005 said "Salt Grammar School is an effective school and specialist mathematics and computing college in which standards are rising.
+The Ofsted report of their inspection of 31 January – 4 February 2005 said "Titus Salt School is an effective school in which standards are rising.
 There is a way to go, but the school has an outstandingly clear sense of purpose and all the right measures are in place for all students to keep on doing well.
 Leadership and governance are very good.
 Parents and students are supportive of a school that provides a good quality of education, has a cost-effective sixth form and provides good value for money."

 Years 7–13

 Students are taught many subjects including:

 Year 7 – Maths, Science, English, a Language (one of either French, Spanish or German), Music, PE, Opening Minds, IT, Food Technology/Textile Technology, Product Design, Geography, History, RE and Art.

 Year 8 & 9 – Maths, Science, English, two Languages (two out of French, Spanish and German), Music, PE, Performing Arts, IT, Food Technology/Textile Technology, Product Design, Geography, History, RE (Year 8 only), Ethics (Year 9 only) and Art.

 Year 10 and Year 11 students are taught subjects that they have chosen to take as a GCSE or BTEC.

 Core subjects (subjects that students must be taught) are: English, Maths, Science, PHSCE, Ethics, IT and PE.

 Year 12 and 13 (6th Form) students are taught subjects they chose to take as an A Level or BTEC.